We provide grants to help our partners respond to three general types of emergencies:

 Rapid-onset emergencies.
 The largest portion of our emergency funding is disbursed as flexible funding to address high-impact disasters, including disease outbreaks.
 Within 24 to 72 hours, we approve funding to pre-vetted partners who have the local and national capacity to respond effectively.
 For example, immediately after Typhoon Haiyan hit the central Philippines in November 2013, killing more than 6,000 people, we made grants to Mercy Corps, Lutheran World Relief, and Save the Children.
 This funding helped provide families with immediate shelter, food, water, sanitation, medical care and supplies, and options such as cash-for-work assistance to get them back on their feet financially.

 Drought and famine in Somalia have led hundreds of thousands of people to seek refuge in Ethiopia.

 - Complex emergencies.
-Emergencies in this category include an element of conflict and often involve political and military forces and disruption of national systems; some have roots in natural phenomena.
-Many of our grants go toward basic relief support—including food, water, healthcare, and shelter—in conflict-ridden areas.
-In late 2012, for example, we awarded a US$1 million grant to the IRC to respond to the humanitarian crisis in the Democratic Republic of Congo, where civil conflict has led to population displacement, civilian deaths, and gender-based violence.
+Many emergencies in this category include an element of violent conflict and involve political and military forces and disruption of national systems, while others have roots in natural phenomena.
+Our grants in this category often go toward basic relief support—including food, water, sanitation and hygiene, healthcare, and shelter—in the acute phases of complex emergencies, such as during peaks in violence or displacement.
+In late 2013, for example, we made grants to respond to the humanitarian crisis in the Central African Republic, where civil conflict has led to population displacement, civilian deaths, and gender-based violence.